 It may sound ominous and harsh to imagine an aspect of ourselves that’s role is to criticise what we think, believe, feel and do.
 Well, this is a very real aspect of archetypal work.
-The Inner Critic represents the voice of doubt, fear, shame and guilt that has been cultivated over the years as a result of our experience with the outside world.
+The inner critic or internal critic represents the voice of doubt, fear, shame and guilt that has been cultivated over the years as a result of our experience with the outside world.
 Perhaps you are all too familiar with this part of self.
-When things go not as expected, or intended, when we feel stuck, unable to make a decision, doubting, wavering on a mental scramble of reason and logic as to how things ‘should’ be, the Inner Critic can rise up.
+When things go not as expected, or intended, when we feel stuck, unable to make a decision, doubting, wavering on a mental scramble of reason and logic as to how things ‘should’ be, the inner critic can rise up.
 It may sound like:

 “You’re not good enough to/can’t do…”

 The way we were parented is a prime example of how the inner critic’s voice can take seed.
 As we are developing through our primary developmental years of childhood (0-7 years old), we are susceptible to all external influences; including direct experience with others in forms of contact and relationship, energy, atmosphere, mood, environment.
 We unconsciously absorb words, emotions and situations that were part of our experience, as well as the experience of another.
 When we are younger and our developed sense of self is still growing, we imagine the world from an egocentric point of view.
 Growing up hearing things said to us and to other people, in dialogue, we internalise these words as truth and to mean something personal to us.